wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 Dialogflow is a Software as a Service (SaaS) and a Natural Language Understanding platform used to build conversational user interfaces.

-An agent is a Dialogflow instance, in a nutshell, it is your chatbot application.
+An agent is a Dialogflow instance, which you can think of as your chatbot application.
 It allows you to take what the users say, map it to [intents](https://cloud.google.com/dialogflow/es/docs/intents-overview) and provide them with responses.

 ### Follow the steps